 Kissing is like drinking salted water.
 You drink, and your thirst increases. ~Chinese Proverb

-The teen hero gulped, and then approached the Ghost Catcher like it was a volatile adversary.
+The teen hero gulped and then approached the Ghost Catcher.
 He lifted his hand, but faltered, his fingertips just grazing the glowing green net.
 Hours ago, he had decided he needed to do this, but it was just so…wrong.

 Echoes of Tucker's teasing comments and Valerie's snickers haunted his ears, and Danny's hand fisted at his side.
 Without a second thought, he transformed and flew through the glowing net.
 His scream caught in his throat as each cell, each molecule was forcibly split apart.
 He felt himself splitting apart.
 The oddest sensation, when your outlook is divided by two bodies.
 How does one describe the process of becoming two?

 It lasted only a second, but by the time that second elapsed, Danny ceased to exist.